The Ozard of Wiz

 Adapted for the stage from Frank Baum’s Classic

 The size of the cast may vary depending on how many Munchkins, Citizens and Winkies you may decide to use.
-Lots of doubling is possible.

 38 possible speaking parts - 23 actors with doubling or less